-If through the mediation-arbitration process the case is resolved, the results of the mediationarbitration process shall be reduced to writing in the form of a settlement agreement between the parties.
-Comment [LCW117]: February 16 - TA based on the RSA's January 31 proposal.
+If through the mediation arbitration process the case is resolved, the results of the mediation arbitration process shall be reduced to writing in the form of a settlement agreement between the parties.

-To promote free discussion of settlement options, the parties agree that statements made or documents prepared for use in the course of the mediation-arbitration are confidential pursuant to California Evidence Code 1152.5 and are not admissible in evidence or subject to discovery in any proceeding unless all parties to the mediation-arbitration consent.
+To promote free discussion of settlement options, the parties agree that statements made or documents prepared for use in the course of the mediation arbitration are confidential pursuant to California Evidence Code 1152.5 and are not admissible in evidence or subject to discovery in any proceeding unless all parties to the mediation arbitration consent.

-In the event that the matter is not resolved through the mediation-arbitration process, the parties shall select an arbitrator from the arbitration panel agreed upon for disciplinary cases.
+In the event that the matter is not resolved through the mediation arbitration process, the parties shall select an arbitrator from the arbitration panel agreed upon for disciplinary cases.